Candy Cane: 1955 Ford Fairlane Crown Victoria – Sold?

 (To stop the slideshow and expand the pictures, click on the current photograph below)

 While Chevrolet’s redesigned full-size model range and brand new 265 cubic inch small block V8 stole the show in the fall of 1954, cross-town rival Ford also introduced a completely restyled lineup for the 1955 model year.
-The new top of the model range was now the Fairlane and within that model line, the Crown Victoria was the top trim level.
-This red-and-white 1955 Ford Fairlane Crown Victoria currently listed here on Craigslist in Asbury, New Jersey appears to be a nice driver-quality example.
-You’ll need to confirm with the seller whether their Crown Vic benefitted from restoration at some point or is in fact a survivor-quality example.
+The new top of the model range was now the Fairlane; within that model line, the Crown Victoria was the top trim level.
+This red-and-white 1955 Ford Fairlane Crown Victoria, originally listed in June 2022 on Craigslist in Asbury, New Jersey, appears to be a nice driver-quality example.
+You’ll need to confirm with the seller whether their Crown Vic benefitted from restoration at some point or is, in fact, a survivor-quality example.

 Currently offered for a non-negotiable $27,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask is well below the one-year rolling average of this guide’s summary for first-generation Crown Victorias produced between 1955 and 1956.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the truck featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $33,400 and its #1 “Excellent” appraisal of $50,700.